Skip to content

 Environment Management with Conda

-View the list of conda environments
+View the list of conda environments.
+There should only be one environment called base.

 conda env list